Setting goals with your contact center agents will support your most important profit driver: your customer base.

 Ensure proposed customer service goals are SMART (specific, measurable, attainable, relevant, and time-bound) and check with your agents.

 The best technology adapts to your goals.
-Fonolo’s Visual IVR is 100% customizable — you can tailor call-back times to your business hours and switch languages based on your customer base.
+Fonolo’s Web Call-Backs (formerly Visual IVR) is 100% customizable — you can tailor call-back times to your business hours and switch languages based on your customer base.

 Examples of Strong Customer Service Goals for Call Center Agents